Super-Protocol/docs/docs/developers/deployment_guides/tunnels/superchat.md

 ### Manual deploy

 To deploy Super Chat using tunnels manually you first need to install dependencies and build the project for the linux/amd64 platform.
-Execute the following command (if you haven't done it within the ## Local run section <Highlight color="red">что имеется ввиду?</Highlight>
+Execute the following command (if you haven't done it previously):
 ):

 ```bash